kleinschmidt/svalp-2016/notes.md

     * it's BOTH: listeners do have to cope with differences in sound-meaning mapping in order to do speech perception. but the _structure_ in the variation across talkers that makes it informative about _who_ the talker is makes it possible to adapt efficiently.
     * critically, in one way of thinking this inference relies on __expectations about what different kinds of talkers will sound like__.
     * present some evidence that people use these kinds of expectations to guide adaptation to an unfamiliar talker.
+    * more detailed the expectations, the more useful they are. predict that expectations will change depending on social variabiles, to the extent that those variables condition talker differences.